BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/Python_packages/Python_Runtime_Services/site/README.md

 # 其他

 【[:ok:][:star:][`*`]】 How does python find packages? https://leemendelowitz.github.io/blog/how-does-python-find-packages.html
 - > I just ran into a situation where ***I compiled and installed Python 2.7.9 from source on Ubuntu, but Python could not find the packages I had previously installed***.
-This naturally raises the question - how does Python know where to find packages when you call import?
+This naturally raises the question - how does Python know where to find packages when you call `import`?
 This post applies specifically to Python 2.7.9, but I'm guessing Python 3x works very similarly.
+- > In this post I first describe how Python finds packages, and then I'll finish with the discovery I made regarding the default Python that ships with Ubuntu and how it differs from vanilla Python in how it finds packages.
 - > **`sys.path`**
   * > Python imports work by searching the directories listed in `sys.path`.
   * > Using my default Ubuntu 14.04 Python:
-    ```console
+    ```py
     >>> import sys
     >>> print '\n'.join(sys.path)